Information Systems ABET Outcomes

 ABET computing logo

-Within three to five years of graduation, alumni of the computer science program are expected to:
+Within three to five years of graduation, alumni of the information systems programs are expected to:

 • Advance professionally with increased workplace contributions.